Medical Device Health and Safety: Key Points to Remember

 Medical devices form an essential part of the treatment procedure for almost all health conditions, playing a significant role in various aspects right from diagnosis to therapy.
 It is essential to ensure their effectiveness in meeting the intended objective and also be safe to handle.

-Medical devices may contain many electronic parts and/or components to perform chemical analysis and it often uses electricity.
+Medical devices may contain many electronic parts and/or components to perform chemical analysis and they often use electricity.
 Most of them are handled by diagnostic staff, nurses, attenders, and other humans during the treatment procedure.
 The patients definitely come into close contact with the devices, some of which may even be inserted into the body or placed on the surface of the patients.

 Mitigating Risks Across Three Dimensions: Patient Safety, Regulatory Compliance, Business Performance